 $500.00 + GST as a one-off annual fee per day, or any part thereof, where helicopters are used in association with the exploration operations in the period from 23rd December to 6th January (inclusive) and during any New Zealand Statutory holiday.

 The permit holder will survey each drill site pad prior to any tree removal including taking photographs of each tree to be removed.
-The results of this survey are to be recorded by the permit holder in a table (schedule) that clearly records the drill site location, the G.P.S location of the tree being removed, the maximum diameter of the tree stem at DBH and the species of tree removed.
-This schedule will be submitted as soon as practical to the Operations Manager, Hauraki District, Department of Conservation prior to, or as part of any application for the subsequent Authority to Enter and Operate.
+The results of this survey are to be recorded by the permit holder in a table (schedule) that clearly records the drill site location, the GPS location of the tree being removed, the maximum diameter of the tree stem at DBH and the species of tree removed.
+This schedule will be submitted as soon as practical to the Manager, prior to, or as part of any application for the subsequent Authority to Enter and Operate.

 The submitted schedule should include the following headings at a minimum: